Germany's Schäuble: Greece Could Secure Bailout Deal in Late May

-BARI, Italy--German Finance Minister Wolfgang Schäuble said Friday Greece could secure a new bailout deal at the next Eurogroup meeting later in May, amid ongoing negotiations between Athens' financiers and an apparent softening of the International Monetary Fund's stance on debt relief.
+BARI, Italy--German Finance Minister Wolfgang Schäuble said Friday that Greece could secure a new bailout deal later in May, amid negotiations between Athens's financiers and an apparent softening of the International Monetary Fund's stance on debt relief.

 Continue Reading Below

+Previously, German officials have said there was nothing to discuss beyond last year's agreement, and anything else left to negotiate will have to wait until next year.

-A senior International Monetary Fund official signaled the shape of the developing political solution after talks between Greece's creditors ahead of the G-7 meeting Friday: The IMF appears willing to compromise on debt relief terms, but is still seeking to secure what its says are more credible economic targets.
+Meanwhile, a senior International Monetary Fund official signaled the shape of the developing political solution after talks between Greece's creditors ahead of the G-7 meeting Friday: The IMF appears willing to compromise on debt-relief terms, but is still seeking to secure what it says are more credible economic targets.

 "There is not enough clarity yet," IMF Managing Director Christine Lagarde told reporters on the sidelines of the G-7 meeting.
 "Our European partners need to be more specific in terms of debt relief, which is an imperative."